Philippines says China wanted non-legally binding South China Sea code

-Alan Peter Cayetano said some countries wanted the South China Sea code to be legally binding, and China preferred the less forceful "binding".
+Alan Peter Cayetano said some countries wanted the South China Sea code to be legally binding, and China preferred only "binding".
 He said all parties realised it was better to drop all mention of it from the framework and move forward.

 Cayetano cited the framework as an example of how parties that were historically at odds were co-operating, but his comments indicate that China had initially set out to create a code that had no legal binds.